jonlpersson/ed-latimore/site/_drafts/should-i-shave-my-head-surprising-pros-and-cons.md

 Even if neither of your parents lost their hair, the numbers aren’t on your side.

 More than 4 in 5 men suffer from some type of male pattern baldness.
 This is not to be confused with baldness related to health issues or nutritional deficiencies.
-This is androgenic alopecia.
+The type of baldness that you're going to suffer from is the dreaded "androgenic alopecia."

-This type of hair loss is due to genetics and can’t be fixed with a simple diet fix or detox—although you can try.
+This hair loss is due to genetics and can’t be fixed with a simple diet fix or detox—although you can try.

 By the age of 50, nearly 85% of men will have to confront the question of whether or not to shave their heads.

-25% percent of men are will have some type of thinning hair.
+By 25, 25% of men are will have some type of thinning hair.

 At the age of 35, this figure is up to 66%.